We are sharing our tips and tricks on How To Throw A Chic, Zero Waste Summer Party! It's easier thank you think!

 It actually takes less time to clean up, make sure the dishwasher is empty and just fill it up as the plates come into the kitchen.

-Instead of balloon, pick fresh flowers, they can be composted.
+Instead of balloons, pick fresh flowers, they can be composted.

 I picked a chair and wine glass especially for me!
 LOL!